NicolasFlamel1/Ledger-MimbleWimble-Coin/README.md

 * Start encrypting MQS data
 ```
-Description: Returns the random salt and nonce that will be used to encrypt the MQS data using the public key and account's private key to create a shared secret key
+Description: Returns the random salt and nonce that will be used to encrypt the MQS data using the public key and account's MQS private key to create a shared secret key
 Class: C7
 Instruction: 11
 Parameters one: Network type (Mainnet 00, Floonet 01)
 Parameter two: 00
-Data: Account (unsigned 4 bytes little endian) | secp256k1 compressed public key (33 bytes)
+Data: Account (unsigned 4 bytes little endian integer) | secp256k1 compressed public key (33 bytes)
 Response: Salt (8 bytes) | nonce (12 bytes)
 Requires user interaction: No
 Example request: C7110000250000000003D8E38A4968916176410BE0C7FB96CA4B03B17A43EA98008071A6EFA4DEAFF4F5